vechicin/Capstone/README.md

 - Cindy Shin for her work, which deeply inspired the design for this website

+- Wikipedia for providing the information for the speakers description text

 ## 📝 License

 This project is [MIT](./MIT.md) licensed.